Get

 Is Leche Flan OK for Dogs?

 Leche flan is basically the same as regular flan.
 The two names are often used interchangeably, though some individuals may differentiate between the two.
-Leche flan is a Filipino dessert that’s made with egg-based custard in caramel sauce.
+Leche flan is a Filipino dessert made with egg-based custard in caramel sauce.

-No matter how you differentiate it from regular flan, this dessert isn’t suitable for dogs, either.
+No matter how you differentiate it from regular flan, it isn’t suitable for dogs.
 It contains many of the same ingredients, including eggs, milk, and sugar.
+As we’ve discussed, excess sugar can lead to weight gain and other health problems in dogs.
+It can be harmful to dogs in larger amounts and when eaten long-term.

 flan in white plate

-Image Credit: Marcelo_Krelling, Shutterstock
+Image By: Marcelo_Krelling, Shutterstock

 Why Are Some Dairy Products Okay for Dogs While Others Are Not?

-Dogs have varying levels of lactase, the enzyme responsible for digesting lactose, the sugar found in milk.
+Dogs have varying levels of lactase, which is the enzyme responsible for digesting lactose.
 As dogs mature, their lactase production tends to decrease, leading to lactose intolerance.
 While some dogs can tolerate small amounts of lactose, others may experience digestive issues such as diarrhea, gas, or an upset stomach.

-Dairy products like plain yogurt or cottage cheese contain lower levels of lactose and can be more easily digested by dogs compared to products like milk or ice cream.
+Dairy products like plain yogurt or cottage cheese contain lower levels of lactose and can be more easily digested by dogs than products like milk or ice cream.
+Flan, which contains milk, is more likely to cause digestive issues than cottage cheese or similar dairy products.

 What Are the Signs of Lactose Intolerance in Dogs?